 Detecting Air Leaks in Your SystemAPUSA

-Valves that don’t close all the way, poorly fitted connections, microscopic fissures in pipes…these are just a few places compressed air can sneak out of your system.
+Valves that don’t close all the way, poorly fitted connections, microscopic fissures in pipes…these are just a few places for detecting air leaks in your compressed air system can sneak out of your system.
 And while it may not look like much, escaping air can add up.
 Just one quarter-inch air leak at 100 psi could cost more than $2,500 a year.

 Addressing leaks is a great way to save money, and who doesn’t want to do that?
 No one, that’s who.
 But how do you know if you’re facility has air leaks?
 There are a few telltale signs to look out for.
 You might have an air leak if…